-Students relax at OMSA, aka "home-sa." l to r: Selena Tavarez, Ashley Gonzalez, Andres Mejia, and Samantha Watson.
+Students relax at OMSA, aka "home-sa." l to r: Selena Tavarez, Ashley Gonzalez, and Andres Mejia.

 Take a photo of Andres Mejia ’14 in the Office of Multicultural Student Affairs (OMSA) suite in the Memorial Union Building and everyone there wants to be in it.